Updated April 7, 2024

 duct-tape-repair-to-rear-of-vehicle

-19. Eliminate intrusive noise, light, and other irritants
+20. Eliminate intrusive noise, light, and other irritants

-Tape the gap between curtains to shut out those patches of light that interfere with sleep.
+Tape the gap between curtains to shut out patches of light that interfere with sleep.
 Place a piece of tape over light-emitting sources.
 Tape the cover of an air conditioning unit that rattles during the night.
 Cover an air vent that’s letting in obtrusive smells or noise.
 Tape a tray table to the back of the seat in front of you when faced with a broken hinge.
 Seal a tear in mosquito netting or a screen door to lessen the risk of contracting mosquito-borne diseases.
 Ride out the rough weather on a cruise by stifling the opening and closing of closet doors and dresser drawers.
 Apply pieces of duct tape to the offending pieces of furniture.

-20. Create ankle straps
+21. Create ankle straps

 Tighten pant legs at the ankles to keep footwear clean and dry inside.
 Prevent bugs or leeches from climbing up inside.
 Keep loose pants from interfering with a bicycle chain.
 Duct tape will do the trick but a better solution is to carry a couple of elasticized straps with velcro at each end.
 See Cruise dollar store aisles for travel products for a description.

-21. Create labels
+22. Create labels

-22. Repair a book
+23. Repair a book

 Reinforce the spine or dog-eared covers of a travel guide or journal.

-23. Create a RFID wallet
+24. Create a RFID wallet

 Feeling creative?
 Fashion a wallet from duct tape using these step-by-step instructions.